StageDirect/StageNet/PROTOCOL.md

 # StageNet Protocol Specification

 ## Overview
 This document serves as a technical overview of the StageNet protocol.
 It includes the different data exchanges that are used to transfer data.
+The protocol is designed to abstract various hardware and data interfaces into a unified addressing and communication system.

 ---